manoj-sharma-wawa/openmicroservices.org/schema/forwards/README.md

 # Forwards

-To indicate to a cloud provider that certain endpoints of your microservice may be exposed to the public internet, a `forwards` section MAY be declared.
+To indicate to a cloud provider that traffic from the outside world (the internet) MAY be forwarded to certain endpoints of your microservice, a `forwards` section MAY be declared.
 This section MUST appear in the root of the `microservice.yaml`.

-Any HTTP traffic coming to this endpoint from an external source (the internet) SHOULD be directly proxied to your container.
+Any HTTP traffic coming to this endpoint from an external source (the internet) SHOULD be directly proxied to your microservice.

 A `forwards` section may be defined as the following:
 ```yaml